Wisegirlie/Supermarket-list-voice-commanded/README.md

    - You have to get a GOOGLE API KEY to use Google Speech-to-text (https://cloud.google.com/speech-to-text#turn-speech-into-text-using-google-ai)
    - Add the following variables to connect with GOOGLE API in the .env file:
      - ***GOOGLE_API_KEY=your-google-speech-to-text-api-key***
-   -Add the following variable to connect to the mongoDB on your desired location:
+   - Add the following variable to connect to the mongoDB on your desired location:
      - ***MONGO_URI=your-mongo-uri***
 4. Update the API URLs in the client to work locally:
    - Go to client/service/taskService.js and set the API_URL to ***"http://{Your Local IP Address}:3000"***